National Basketball League (Australia): Recent expansion

 After weeks of reports of a return of a Tasmanian team, in June 2019, Larry Kestelman flagged Tasmania as a potential 10th team.
 However he stressed that if a Tasmanian team did enter the NBL, they would be eased in, and that there was no timeline.
 On 28 February 2020, the NBL and the Tasmanian Government announced that they had reached an agreement for Tasmania to host the 10th team in the NBL, known as the Tasmania JackJumpers, which would join for the 2021–22 season.

 In April 2022, Larry Kestelman flagged Canberra as a potential 11th team.
-Kestelman says “Canberra could be next in line for a league license, following the same model as the Tasmania JackJumpers.”
-The last Canberra team to play in the NBL was the Cannons from 1979–2003.
+Kestelman says "Canberra could be next in line for a league license, following the same model as the Tasmania JackJumpers."
+The last Canberra team to play in the NBL was the Cannons from 1979 to 2003.
 They won three NBL championships and played their home games at the AIS Arena.

 In January 2024, the NBL announced a partnership with the Japanese B.League which will see future collaboration on pre-season game crossovers and potential exploration of the viability of a team from Japan participating in the NBL.